Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Empirical evaluation

-\textbf{Datasets.} We experimented on both Clotho-V2 \cite{font2013freesound, drossos2020clotho}, and AudioCaps \cite{gemmeke2017audio, kim2019audiocaps} datasets for the audio captioning task, while we make use of the TextCaps dataset \cite{sidorov2020textcaps} for a challenging task for vision language models coined as image captioning with reading comprehension.
-Table \ref{tab:audio_data_stat} of the Appendix describes the datasets sizes.
+\textbf{Datasets.} We experimented on both Clotho-V2 \citep{font2013freesound, drossos2020clotho}, and AudioCaps \citep{gemmeke2017audio, kim2019audiocaps} datasets for the audio captioning task, while we make use of the TextCaps dataset \citep{sidorov2020textcaps} for the task of image captioning with reading comprehension.
+Table \ref{tab:audio_data_stat} describes the dataset sizes.

-\textbf{Architecture and training details with audio data.} We used the instructed version of Qwen2-Audio \cite{chu2024qwen2} as the base model, which has ${\sim} 8.4$ billion parameters and a vocabulary size $|\mathcal{V}| = 156{,}032$.
-We used LoRA adapters applied to the $Q, K, V$ linear projections of the attention modules, and the upside and downside projections of the feedforward blocks, for all the layers of the transformers.
+\textbf{Experimental details in audio.} We used the instructed Qwen2-Audio \citep{chu2024qwen2} as the base model, which has ${\sim} 8.4$ billion parameters and a vocabulary size $|\mathcal{V}| = 156{,}032$.
+We used LoRA adapters applied to the $Q, K, V$ linear projections of the attention modules, and the upside and downside projections of the feedforward blocks, across all layers.
 We used a rank $r$ and scaling factor $\alpha$, with $r = \alpha = 8$ unless otherwise stated.
-We trained for 1 epoch on AudioCaps and 10 epochs on Clotho with a validation loss computed at the end of each epoch.
+We trained for 1 and 10 epochs on AudioCaps and Clotho, respectively.

-\textbf{Architecture and training details with visual data.} We used LLaVA 1.6 \cite{liu2023visual} with Vicuna-7B \cite{zheng2023judging} for the LLM, as the base model which features ${\sim} 7.1$ billion parameters and a vocabulary size $|\mathcal{V}| = 32{,}000$.
-We used the \href{https://github.com/haotian-liu/LLaVA?tab=readme-ov-file}{official codebase} for the implementation.
-Following standard practices \cite{zhou2024empirical}, we applied LoRA adapters only for the LLM decoder.
+\textbf{Experimental details with visual data.} We used LLaVA 1.6 \citep{liu2023visual}, as the base model which features ${\sim} 7.1$ billion parameters and a vocabulary size $|\mathcal{V}| = 32{,}000$.
+We applied LoRA adapters only for the LLM decoder following \citet{zhou2024empirical}.
 The adapters were applied to $Q, K, V$, upside and downside projections as in Qwen2-Audio, and we used $r = \frac{\alpha}{4} = 8$ unless otherwise stated.
 Training was done over 1 epoch (without validation data), and the validation set of TextCaps was used for evaluation.